Who Does ASCAP Collect From?

 - The PBS Public Television network, and its approximately 390 local television affiliates and the National Public Radio system and its approximately 1,000 local radio stations

-- Pandora, Spotify, YouTube, Rhapsody, Netflix, Amazon and thousands of websites
+- Pandora, Spotify, YouTube, Rhapsody, Netflix, Amazon, Apple Music and thousands of websites and mobile apps

 - Hundreds of background music services (such as MUZAK, airlines)

 - About 2,300 colleges and universities